Skip to main content

 Our breast health team includes surgeons, medical oncologists, radiologists, radiation oncologists, plastic surgeons and clinical cancer geneticists who work together to provide you with a personalized treatment plan.

-Baptist offers a comprehensive breast program at the Women’s Health Center.
-This location not only offers screening, diagnostic and pre-surgical services, it also offers other services to include enhanced care for those who are at a greater risk for breast cancer or have benign breast conditions.
+In addition to the conveniently located breast health services throughout our service areas, we also offer a comprehensive breast program at the Baptist Women’s Health Center in Memphis, Tennessee.
+This location not only offers screening, diagnostic and pre-surgical services, it also provides enhanced care for those who are at a greater risk for breast cancer or have benign breast conditions.

 Baptist Women's Health Center is accredited by the American College of Radiology as a Center of Excellence and also by the National Accreditation Program for Breast Centers (NAPBC)